Fibered commensurability on $\mathrm{Out}(F_{n})$: Abstract

 \section{Abstract}

-We define and discuss fibered commensurability of outer automorphisms of the free groups, which lets us study symmetries of outer automorphisms.
+We define and discuss a notion called fibered commensurability of outer automorphisms of free groups.
+This notion lets us study symmetry of outer automorphisms.
 The notion of fibered commensurability is first defined by Calegari-Sun-Wang on mapping class groups.
 The Nielsen-Thurston type of mapping classes is a commensurability invariant.
 One of the important facts of fibered commensurability on mapping class groups is for the case of pseudo-Anosovs, there is a unique minimal element in each fibered commensurability class.
-In this paper, we first show that being ageometric and fully irreducible is a commensurability invariant.
-Then for such outer automorphisms, we prove that there is a unique minimal element in each fibered commensurability class, under asymmetry assumption on the ideal Whitehead graphs.
+For outer automorphisms, we first show that being atoroidal and fully irreducible is a commensurability invariant.
+Then for such outer automorphisms, we prove that there is a unique minimal element in each fibered commensurability class, under a certain asymmetry condition on the ideal Whitehead graphs.